 The pandemic surprised us as we travelled - together with my daughter - through Argentine Patagonia.
-We decided to not return to the city and to live in the mountains during the quarantine.
-We exchanged our comfortable home in Buenos Aires for a tiny house in the woods.
-We lived there for nine months and we went through the harsh Patagonian winter.
+We decided to not return to the city and to live in the mountains during a long quarantine.
+We exchanged our comfortable home in Buenos Aires for a tiny house in the woods and we went through the harsh Patagonian winter.
 Lara made his third-grade school with a slow Internet connection and no video.
+They were months of unparalleled creative expansion for both of us and we learnt to reap apples, cook mushrooms and we also ran hares but never reached them.
+There was a sharp contrast between how we lived and the situation in the cities around the globe because of the confinement.
+This made me think about a new nature seen through the screens, a pixelated nature crossed with the digital world.
+It seemed that Lara and I living inside a screen.

-This is the visual diary of those months together with Lara, where we forged a close relationship with nature and animals.
-They were months of unparalleled creative expansion for us and we drew and write nonstop.
-We also reap apples, cook mushrooms and we ran hares, but we could never reach them.
-Natur-e shows our adaptation to this unfamiliar territory through intimate photographs created during isolated nights in the woods.
+Natur-e is the visual diary of those months together with Lara in the woods, forging an intimate relationship with nature and animals.
+It shows our adaptation to this unfamiliar territory through intimate photographs created during isolated nights in the mountains.
 The images are altered by the irruption of fire, the colour, and words from a digital vocabulary. written with flashlights in the air.